mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 No change.

 ### 6-4 Feature Extraction
-Leveraging stepwise linear regression with higher degree terms & interactions (using *stepwise( )*), I was able to choose a few influential features.
+Leveraging stepwise linear regression with higher-degree terms & interactions (using *stepwise( )*), I was able to choose a few influential features.

 I figured that ***this part is probably the reason why I got top 4% ranking merely using one model***, Random Forest, without leveraging stacking. *Adding the interactions into Random Forest*, a quite creative move, might have led to the success.